AKB-cmd/java-project/README.md

 - 📦 View complete inventory
 - 🧾 Generate customer bills
 - 📊 Track stock levels and restock alerts
-- 💾 Data persistence using files (optional: MySQL integration)
+- 🧍 Manage customer purchases
-- 🧍 Manage customer details
+- 🔐 Admin and user menu separation
-- 📁 Admin and user login system (if included)
+- 💾 Data stored in-memory (can be extended to use files/DB)

 ---